typoes/harry-potter-gen-z/book_1/chapter_2.md

 Once, Aunt Petunia, tired af of Harry coming back from Great Clips looking as though he hadn't been there at all, had taken a pair of kitchen scissors and cut his hair so short he was almost a full cueball except for his bangs, which she left "to hide that cringe disfigurement."
 Dudley had lamo at Harry, who spent a sleepless night imagining school the next day, where he was already razzed for his lack of style.
 Next morning, albeit, he had gotten up to find his do exactly as it had been before Aunt Petunia had sheared it off.
 He had been given a week in his cupboard for this, even though he had tried to explain that he didn't fuckin know how it had grown back so quickly.
 Not cool.

 Another time, Aunt Petunia had been tryna force him into a heinous ass old sweater of Dudley's (brown with orange puff balls).
-The harder she tried to pull it over his head, the smaller it became, until it would polly fit a barbie doll, but certainly wouldn't be Harry's drip.
+The harder she tried to pull it over his head, the smaller it became, until it would prolly fit a barbie doll, but certainly wouldn't be Harry's drip.
 Aunt Petunia decided it must have shrunk in the wash and, to his swell relief, Harry didn't have to take the heat.

 On the other hand, he'd gotten into deep shit for being found on the roof of the school kitchens.
 Dudley's gang had been chasing him as usual, as much to Harry's gee wizzed as anyone else's, there he was vibin' on the chimney.
 The Dursley's received a very salty letter from Harry's headmistress straight up snitching to them that Harry had been parkoring school buildings.
 But all he'd tried to do (as he popped off at Uncle Vernon through the locked door of his cupboard) was jump behind the big trash cans outside the kitchen doors.
 Harry supposed that the wind must have snatched him mid-jump.